 I had the pleasure of returning to Costa Rica two years later when I was invited to help a beach resort.

 Time Share was sort of just beginning and was relatively new.
-This property had decided to do some timeshare however it choose to do timeshare for weekends for people from San Jose.
+This property had decided to do some timeshare however it chooses to do timeshare for weekends for people from San Jose.

 This was all well and fine except that they never could book the hotel for seven days because of the weekend they were full of the timeshare people!